 ARE THE REFUND POLICIES DIFFERENT FOR INTERSESSION COURSES?

 Yes.
 Similar to the refund policy for workshops and institutes, any drop or withdrawal which occurs on the first day of class or before will receive a full refund.
 Any course adjustment after the first day of class will receive no refund.

 CAN U.C.O.
 CHANGE THE COST OF MY CLASSES OR ADD ADDITIONAL FEES?

 Yes.
 Fees and tuition at all institutions of higher education in Oklahoma are subject to change without notice.
-In the event the Oklahoma State Regents for Higher Education and the State Legislature approve an increase, students will be assessed the additional amount and be given the option of making payment or making a complete withdrawal.
+In the event the Oklahoma State Regents for Higher Education approve an increase, students will be assessed the additional amount and be given the option of making payment or making a complete withdrawal.